Bryan Beller: Career

-From 2007-2012, Beller toured with the "band" Dethklok, a tongue-in-cheek extreme metal band born of the Cartoon Network "Adult Swim" show Metalocalypse; Beller tracked on the last two Dethklok releases (Dethalbum III; The Doomstar Requiem) and anchored the band for three nationwide tours, alongside Mastodon and Machine Head, among others.
-Meanwhile his work with guitarist Mike Keneally (Frank Zappa) continued, on releases such as DOG (2004), Guitar Therapy Live (2006), Scambot: One (2009), and bakin' at the potato!
+From 2007 to 2012, Beller toured with the "band" Dethklok, a tongue-in-cheek extreme metal band born of the Cartoon Network "Adult Swim" show Metalocalypse; Beller tracked on the last two Dethklok releases (Dethalbum III; The Doomstar Requiem) and anchored the band for three nationwide tours, alongside Mastodon and Machine Head, among others.
+Meanwhile, his work with guitarist Mike Keneally (Frank Zappa) continued, on releases such as DOG (2004), Guitar Therapy Live (2006), Scambot: One (2009), and bakin' at the potato!
 (2011).
 Beller's first instructional DVD, Mastering Tone And Versatility, was released by Alfred Publishing in early 2012, and he's also a featured artist on the instructional website Jamplay.com.

 In January 2011, Beller played a gig at The Anaheim Bass Bash with Marco Minnemann on drums and Guthrie Govan on guitar (who was filling in for Greg Howe, a late replacement due to a schedule conflict).
 This was the first show of the band that would become The Aristocrats less than a year later.
 The Aristocrats released their debut The Aristocrats in 2011, Culture Clash in 2013, Tres Caballeros in 2015, and You Know What...? in 2019, and Beller joined them for several world tours in support of those releases.
 Additionally, they released three live albums: Boing, We'll Do It Live (2012), Culture Clash Live (2015), and Secret Show: Live In Osaka (2015).
 The album You Know What...? debuted at #2 on the Billboard Jazz Charts in July 2019.

-In 2013, Joe Satriani invited Beller to join his touring band for his Unstoppable Momentum World Tour from 2013-2014.
-In early 2015 Beller tracked on Satriani's album Shockwave Supernova, and again joined the band for that world tour from 2015-2016.
+In 2013, Joe Satriani invited Beller to join his touring band for his Unstoppable Momentum World Tour from 2013 to 2014.
+In early 2015 Beller tracked on Satriani's album Shockwave Supernova, and again joined the band for that world tour from 2015 to 2016.
 Beller was featured in Satriani's documentary film of that tour, Beyond The Supernova (2018).
 Beller toured with Satriani once again throughout 2018 on the G3/What Happens Next World Tour, also featuring John Petrucci, Phil Collen of Def Leppard, and Uli Jon Roth.